avrealmei/CCM101-adinglasan/README.md

 | **Networking**                         | Amazon VPC                | Azure Virtual Network           | Virtual Private Cloud       |
 | **Identity & Access Management (IAM)** | AWS IAM                   | Microsoft Entra ID / Azure RBAC | Cloud IAM                   |

-### Guide Questions
+**Guide Questions**

-**1. Which cloud provider offers the broadest range of services?
-Explain your answer.**
+1. Which cloud provider offers the broadest range of services?
+Explain your answer.

-**2. Which cloud platform would you recommend for an organization that primarily uses Microsoft products?
-Why?**
+2. Which cloud platform would you recommend for an organization that primarily uses Microsoft products?
+Why?

-**3. Which platform is widely recognized for Artificial Intelligence (AI), Machine Learning (ML), and Kubernetes services?**
+3. Which platform is widely recognized for Artificial Intelligence (AI), Machine Learning (ML), and Kubernetes services?

-**4. What similarities did you observe among the three cloud providers?**
+4. What similarities did you observe among the three cloud providers?

 Answer each question in **2–3 sentences**.

 ---

-## Checkpoint 5 – Design a Simple Cloud Infrastructure
+#### Checkpoint 5 – Design a Simple Cloud Infrastructure

 Create a simple cloud infrastructure diagram for a fictional company.